msris108/aspire-hackathon-solution/README.md

 > docker-compose -f docker-compose.yaml up

-In an ideal world everything would on running the above command, unfortunately we don't live in an ideal world :)
+In an ideal world everything would start running with the above command, unfortunately we don't live in an ideal world :)

+Check out localhost:3001/login for logging in _and_ localhost:8000/auth/email to get started